 Of course, you rarely do.

-That's that comes with the territory.
+That comes with the territory.

-All right, but let's get specifically.
+All right, but let's get specific.

 What did you fix?

-What did you what did you do for them?
+What did you do for them?

-It was out there and all I had to do was put out little brush fires when they erupted.
+It was out there, and all I had to do was put out little brush fires when they erupted.

 But then there was more and more of this sort of thing erupting.

-Well, what I know is that at this particular wedding situation, uh there was an audio recording uh that offered essentially to set up one of the women who was at a bachelor party with the president when he came to town.
+Well, what I know is that at this particular wedding situation, there was an audio recording that offered essentially to set up one of the women who was at a bachelor party with the president when he came to town.

 What did you see?